 It may be a dog’s life, but for some lucky dogs that life is a cushy one.
-Take little Fifi, for example.
-Back in the 1960s she was living on easy street, or, to be more precise, Fifth Avenue.
-When her owner Mrs. X wasn’t cajoling her with baby talk and spritzing her with French perfumes, she frolicked in Central Park under the watchful eye of a lady’s maid, dined on meals prepared by the chef (no Purina Dog Chow for her), wore Hermès leashes, and slept in an 18th-century dog bed.
-This window display features that very bed, which suited Fifi to a T, given her descent from a lap dog of Marie-Antoinette [below left and right], or so the breeder claimed.
+Take Fifi, for example.
+Back in the 1960s she was living on easy street, or, to be more precise, on Fifth Avenue.
+When her owner Mrs. X wasn’t cajoling her with baby talk, and spritzing her with French perfumes, she frolicked in Central Park under the watchful eye of a uniformed lady’s maid, dined on meals prepared by the chef (no Purina Dog Chow for her), wore Hermès leashes, and slept in an 18th-century dog bed.
+This window display features that very bed, which suited Fifi to a T, given her descent from a lap dog of Marie-Antoinette’s [below left and right], or so the breeder had claimed.

-Mrs. X noticed our bed in the window of Celine Briton’s Madison Avenue antiques shop one day, when on the way to Côte Basque for lunch with Mrs. Charles Wrightsman [below left], the collector of fine French furniture, known to the cognoscenti as FFF.
-Over the quenelles, Mrs. Wrightsman mentioned her recent purchase of an 18th-century dog bed — the one she eventually gave to the Metropolitan Museum [below right].
-After coffee and petits fours, the competitive Mrs. X made a beeline back to Miss Briton’s shop to buy the bed (price be damned).
-A squalid cushion in a basket wasn’t worthy of Fifi, she reasoned, and besides, one of her darling’s ancestors may even have slept in it.
+Mrs. X came across our bed in the window of Celine Briton’s Madison Avenue antiques shop, when walking to Côte Basque to meet Mrs. Charles Wrightsman for lunch [below left].
+As tout New York then knew, Mrs. Wrightsman was the collector of fine French furniture, otherwise known as FFF.
+Over the quenelles, Mrs. Wrightsman mentioned the recent purchase of a Louis XVI dog bed — one she would eventually give to the Metropolitan Museum [below right].
+And so, after coffee and petits fours, the competitive Mrs. X made a beeline back to Miss Briton’s shop and bought the bed (price be damned).
+A squalid cushion in a basket wasn’t, she reasoned, worthy of Fifi.
+And besides, one of her darling’s very own ancestors may have slept in it.

-When delivered to Fifth Avenue, Mrs. X positioned the bed in an alcove with a pair of tiny chandeliers, and a miniature 19th-century table, on which the chef would place a bone-shaped marzipan treat as a midnight snack on his way out.
+When delivered, Mrs. X positioned the bed in an alcove with a pair of tiny chandeliers, and a miniature 19th-century table (on which the chef would place a bone-shaped marzipan treat for her, as a midnight snack, on his way out at night).
 If the elegant decor matched Fifi’s impeccable pedigree, her unruly behavior most certainly did not.
-She yapped incessantly, gnawed through leashes, and, when taken to the park, would scamper into the bushes for suspiciously long periods of time.
-Mrs. X wondered if these were atavistic impulses stemming from an ancestor’s liaison with a lesser breed.
-But then, a lady in 18th-century France wouldn’t have thought twice about a fling with a stable boy, so how could her dog’s progeny be held to a higher standard?
+She yapped incessantly, gnawed through leashes, and, when taken to the park by the maid, she invariably scampered into the bushes for suspiciously long periods of time.
+Mrs. X wondered if these were atavistic impulses, stemming from an ancestor’s liaison with a lesser breed.
+But then, just as a lady in 18th-century France wouldn’t have thought twice about an encounter with a stable boy, why should her dog, or her dog’s progeny, be held to a higher standard?

-This reverie on ancien régime morals was interrupted by the maid’s return from the park, with her tail between her legs, so to speak.
-Fifi, she confessed, had darted into the bushes when unleashed, as usual, but on going in to fetch her, she shot out the other side with – sacre bleu! – a common mutt.
-And so it was revealed that the bushes had been a place of assignation all along, and that Fifi had cast aside for love — carnal love! — the doting Mrs. X, an devoted maid, a Cordon bleu chef, expensive perfumes, designer leashes, and an exquisite 18th-century French bed.
+Her reverie on ancien régime morality was interrupted by the maid’s return from the park without Fifi, but with her own tail between her legs, so to speak.
+She confessed that Fifi had darted into the bushes, as always when unleashed, but on venturing in to fetch her, Fifi shot out the other side with – sacre bleu! – a common mutt.
+And so it was revealed that the bushes had been a place of assignation all along.
+And that Fifi had cast aside for love — carnal love! — Mrs. X, a devoted maid, a Cordon bleu chef, expensive perfumes, designer leashes, and an exquisite 18th-century French bed.